LeoVarnet/fastACI/README.md

 Aba/Ada discrimination using a female speaker (S41F from the Logatome corpus):

     fastACI_experiment('speechACI_Logatome-abda-S41F','S01','white');

+# Simulating a listening experiment
+A listening experiment can be simulated using an artificial listener or, in other words, an auditory model.
+So far, we have validated the use of the models `osses2021` (Osses & Kohlrausch, 2021) and `king2019` (King et al., 2019), both available within AMT 1.0.

+To run simulations you only have to use the corresponding model as the subject name.
+To use `osses2021` in the simulation of the experiment `speechACI_varnet2013` using SSN noises, you need to type in MATLAB:

+    fastACI_experiment('speechACI_varnet2013','osses2021','SSN');   % to run it as in osses2021c

+or, to use `king2019`:

+    fastACI_experiment('speechACI_varnet2013','king2019','SSN');

+See also the next session, where all the simulations in **osses2021c** can be reproduced using the `osses2021` moodel with two different decision back ends.

 # Demo: Obtaining the figures from osses2021c
 To run the simulations from Osses & Varnet (2021, DAGA) you need to run in the MATLAB command line, and follow the instructions that will appear on the screen: